lightning/bolts/07-routing-gossip.md

 `node_announcement` it has created.
 It MAY base it on a UNIX timestamp.
 It MUST set the `ipv6` and `port` fields to all zeroes, or a non-zero `port` and `ipv6` set to a valid IPv6 address or an IPv4-Mapped IPv6 Address format as defined in [RFC 4291 section 2.5.5.2](https://tools.ietf.org/html/rfc4291#section-2.5.5.2).
-It MUST set `signature` to the signature of the double-SHA of the entire remaining packet after `signature` using the key given by `node-id`.
+It MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature` using the key given by `node-id`.
 It MUST set `pad` to zero.
 It MAY set `alias` and `rgb-color` to customize their node's appearance in maps and graphs, where the first byte of `rgb` is the red value, the second byte is the green value and the last byte is the blue value.
-It MUST set `alias` to a valid UTF-8 string.
+It MUST set `alias` to a valid UTF-8 string of up to 21 bytes in length, with all `alias` bytes following equal to zero.

-The receiving node SHOULD fail the connection if the message is of insufficent length to contain `alias`.

 The receiving node SHOULD fail the connection if `signature` is invalid or incorrect for the entire message including unknown fields following `alias`, and MUST NOT further process the message.
 The receiving node SHOULD ignore `ipv6` if `port` is zero.
+It SHOULD fail the connection if the final byte of `alias` is not zero.
 It MUST ignore the contents of `pad`.

-The receiving node SHOULD ignore the message if `node-id` is not previously known from a `channel_announcement` message, or if `timestamp` is not greater than than the last-received `node_announcement` from this `node-id`.
+The receiving node SHOULD ignore the message if `node-id` is not previously known from a `channel_announcement` message, or if `timestamp` is not greater than the last-received `node_announcement` from this `node-id`.
 Otherwise, if the `timestamp` is greater than the last-received `node_announcement` from this `node-id` the receiving node SHOULD queue the message for